basho/riak_ensemble/riak_consistent_user_docs.md

 state of the consistency subsystem.
 If your consistent operations are all failing, this is a good place to check to see what is going on.

-For example, if you forgot to enable to enable strong consistent in `riak.conf`, then `riak-admin ensemble-status` will make it clear what the problem is:
+For example, if you forgot to enable strong consistent in `riak.conf`, then `riak-admin ensemble-status` will make it clear what the problem is:

 ```